jo/couchdb-best-practices/README.md

 ### Change Password
-Since CouchDB 1.2 updating the user password has become much easyer:
+Since CouchDB 1.2 updating the user password has become much easier:

 1. Request the user doc: `GET /_users/org.couchdb.user:a-username`
 2. Set a `password` property with the password